How to Make Bouquet of Flowers Like a Pro

 The Floral Designer’s Toolkit

-- Ribbon or Twine: For that perfect finishing touch.
+- Ribbon or twine: For the finish.

 Preparing Your Flowers for a Longer Life